IoT in automotive production

 In the Dingolfing plant, BMW measured temperature, humidity and air pressure over a long period of time using mioty® as the transmission technology.

-The production plant houses various machines with many metal parts, contains numerous metallic obstacles and is surrounded by (reinforced) concrete.
-Mioty® is ideal for these difficult environmental conditions, because it can penetrate to great depths while remaining extremely robust against external and intrinsic interference.
+The production plant houses various machines with many metal parts, contains numerous metallic obstacles and is surrounded by (reinforced) concrete. mioty® is ideal for these difficult environmental conditions, because it can penetrate to great depths while remaining extremely robust against external and intrinsic interference.
 Setting it up and installing it in the existing infrastructure was also pleasantly uncomplicated.

 Benefits